 George Biddle is a member of the Women for Women International’s Global Board of Directors.
-He currently serves as a member of the Global Program Committee.
+He currently serves as Co-Chair of the Global Programs Committee.

 George Biddle is a humanitarian and development expert with over three decades of experience in crisis response, peace-building, and conflict mitigation.
 He is currently the chairman of World Connect, a nonprofit organization that invests in local leaders and entrepreneurs in the global South who design and implement their own sustainable, scalable community development projects.